Football clubs

 1900 - 1903

-St Matthews United entered the inaugural Hillier Cup in 1902-03 and played home fixtures at Drapers Field, Moon’s Field and the Green.
+St Matthews United entered the inaugural Hillier Cup in 1902–03 and played their home matches at Drapers Field, Moons Field and the Green.

 1914 - 1927

-St Matthews Sports were formed as St Matthews FC by members of the St Matthews Sports Club, who were based at St Matthews Mission Hall; the team competed for six seasons in the Hastings League.
+St Matthews Sports were formed as St Matthew's FC by members of the St Matthews Sports Club, based at St Matthews Mission Hall.
+The team competed for six seasons in the Hastings League.

 St Michaels